corsairmarks/combined_silfae_revisited/mod/README.md

 * 2.0.1 Use kelp blockers for ocean planets in the custom system initializer
 * 2.0.2 Portrait selectors based on job category, not pop category - my goal is for the Pop portraits to be based on the job, not the Pop's stratum
 * 2.0.3 No longer ignore portrait duplication for the pre-scripted empire
+* 2.1.0 Update for compatibility with Stellaris version 3.3 "Libra"

 ## Source Code